Access4all/a11y-checklist/en/wcag/1.1.1-non-text-content/README.md

 ## Understanding (long)

 Write descriptions in a helpful, short and concise way; avoid redundancy.
-If the description exceeds the intended scope (e.g. the length of the `alt` attribute when describing an organization chart), you can refer to the surrounding text or linked content (e.g. the `longdesc` attribute) and point this out.
+If the description exceeds the intended scope (e.g. the length of the `alt` attribute when describing an organization chart), you can refer to the surrounding text or linked content and point this out (the `longdesc` attribute is now obsolete though).
 The `alt` attribute should not significantly exceed the length of approx. 100 characters.

 **Important:** Informative images must be implemented in such a way that they remain visible even if the CSS is changed or removed (e.g. when user styles are applied): `background: url(...)` is therefore not an option, whereas `<img src="...">` is.

 **Note:** Individual characters are sometimes used as symbols (e.g. "-10%" in a discount advertisement); there are even special symbol fonts (web fonts) for this purpose.
 Such characters must also be output by screen readers in a meaningful way (it may be advisable to explicitly overwrite them with an `aria-label`).
-The same applies to the use of emojis.
+The same applies to emojis.

 ### Exceptions